Flying over Glenfinnan viaduct on Scotland’s Harry Potter train is wicked

 JACOBITES Loch nan Uamh Viaduct is where Bonnie (pretty) Prince Charlie fled mainland Scotland for France after his Highland rebellion’s defeat at the battle of Culloden

-Traveline Scotland.
-If you’re staying near Haymarket station, it would be easier to depart from:
+See Traveline Scotland.
+If you’re staying off the West End of Princes Street, near Haymarket station, it will be more straightforward to depart from: Haymarket, City Of Edinburgh

 Credits